Please be sure to read this information before check-in.

 Each evening, you'll be provided with two new shower towels.
 The towels are eco-friendly, recycled, and disposable.
 But have no fear; we have used these towels many years with virtually no complaints.
-The towels are strong and absorbent, but to ensure that they do the trick, feel free to take two daily.
+The towels are strong and absorbent, but to ensure that they do the trick, you'll get two daily.
 Save a used towel after your shower.
 They are ideal for wiping your bike or other gear down in the morning or should you need to work on your bike at any time.
 Don’t forget to grab your clean towels on your way to the showers each evening!

-Our crew will begin breaking camp at 6:00 am each day.
-Please plan to be out of your tent with your gear no later than 8:00 am.
+Our crew will begin breaking camp around 6:00 am each moving day.
+Please plan to be out of your tent with your gear no later than 7:00 am most days.
 In order for our crew to break camp, transport everything to the next town, and have the next camp ready for you, we must begin taking tents down as early as possible.
-Please place your gear outside your tent as early as you can so that the crew knows your tent is ready to be taken down and that your bags are ready to be loaded.
-When you are finished inside your tent, please open the valve on your air mattress.
+Please place your gear outside your tent as early as you can so that the crew knows your tent is ready to be taken down and your bags are ready to be loaded.
+When you are finished inside your tent each moving day, please open the valve on your air mattress.
 This will allow the mattress to self-deflate by the time the crew breaks down your tent.
 Do not fold or roll the mattress up.
 Just let it lay flat in its place.

 We’ll send out a few text alerts throughout the week of the event as reminders or important updates as needed.
-Please sign up for our text alerts by texting @shorewest to 81010.
+Please sign up for our text alerts by texting @pcibrag to 81010.

-We will have two meetings.
-The first meeting will be on Saturday at 4:30 pm in the Padre’s Zone, at the trailer.
-There will be an additional meeting on Friday at 4:30 pm to discuss the last day procedures.
+We will have two brief meetings.
+The first meeting will be on the first Saturday at 6:30 pm.
+If you are interested in this meeting, please plan to be in the Padre’s Zone, at the trailer, at 6:30 pm.
+There will be an additional meeting on Friday at 3:30 pm to discuss the last day procedures.
 Please try to attend.

 Gratuity & Crew

 The Padre’s crew will typically be wearing bright yellow Padre’s Cycle Inn shirts or vests when they are working.
-We estimate they’ll be hauling as much as 6,400 lbs of luggage twice each day as well as setting up and tearing down camp.
-If you need anything, feel free to grab one of them.
-Since our crew begins working before 6:00 am, we give them most evenings off, but we will always have someone around the Zone that is there to help you until 10:00 pm each evening.
-There will be a tip jar out in the Zone at the end of the week to recognize the staff for their hard work.
+We estimate they’ll be hauling as much as 10,000 lbs of luggage twice each day as well as setting up and tearing down camp.
+If you need anything feel free to grab one of them.
+Since our crew begins working before 6:00 am, we give them most evenings off, but we will always have someone around the Zone that is there to help until 10:00 pm each evening.
+There will be a tip jar out in the Zone at the end of the week.
+If you feel the staff has done a good job for you, feel free to show them your appreciation with a tip in the jar.
 The tips are for the crew (all workers, not Dave or Jimmy).
 If you’re wondering what an appropriate tip amount would be, our crew typically averages about 15% in tips.
 If you need to leave before the last day and want to leave a tip for the crew, please see Suzie, Jimmy, or Dave.